ssuttoplunz/cookingwithsutto/server/README.md

   ('REPLACE_WITH_FRUIT_TART_UUID', NULL, 'Avengers assemble!', 'Place the custard in the cooled tart shell, smooth out the top, then place fresh fruit in whatever arrangement suits your fancy.
 Can be eaten right after making, but for some extra flavor mixing, best eaten the next day.
 Store in fridge overnight.', 'right'), ('REPLACE_WITH_FRUIT_TART_UUID', NULL, NULL, 'These recipes were taken from “The Silver Spoon” cookbook, second edition, in English (2018).', 'right');
 ```
-5. Your database setup should be complete!
-Now you have access to the basic setup in order to run this locally.
+7. Your database setup should be complete!
+Now you have access to the basic setup in order to run the server and db locally.
+Follow the `Project Setup` step above to run the server.